stanislawbartkowski/hadoopsql/README.md

 1. select salespersonid, sum(quantity) from SALES group by salespersonid
 2. select * from (select salespersonid, sum(quantity) from SALES group by salespersonid) as s,EMPLOYEES where salespersonid = employeeid
 3. select * from (select c.*,q from (select customerid,sum(quantity) as q from SALES group by customerid) as s,CUSTOMERS as c where c.customerid = s.customerid) as r order by q desc LIMIT 20
+9. SELECT C.FIRSTNAME,C.LASTNAME,V.* FROM (SELECT P.PRODUCTID,S.SALESID,C.CUSTOMERID AS CID, S.QUANTITY * P.PRICE AS VAL FROM SALES S,PRODUCTS P,CUSTOMERS C WHERE P.PRODUCTID=S.PRODUCTID AND S.CUSTOMERID = C.CUSTOMERID GROUP BY P.PRODUCTID,S.SALESID,C.CUSTOMERID,S.QUANTITY,P.PRICE) AS V, CUSTOMERS AS C WHERE V.CID =  C.CUSTOMERID ORDER BY V.VAL DESC LIMIT 20
+9. SELECT /*+ USE_SORT_MERGE_JOIN */ C.FIRSTNAME,C.LASTNAME,V.* FROM (SELECT P.PRODUCTID,S.SALESID,C.CUSTOMERID AS CID, S.QUANTITY * P.PRICE AS VAL FROM SALES S,PRODUCTS P,CUSTOMERS C WHERE P.PRODUCTID=S.PRODUCTID AND S.CUSTOMERID = C.CUSTOMERID GROUP BY P.PRODUCTID,S.SALESID,C.CUSTOMERID,S.QUANTITY,P.PRICE) AS V, CUSTOMERS AS C WHERE V.CID =  C.CUSTOMERID ORDER BY V.VAL DESC LIMIT 20

+The last one should be executed on Phenix (HBase).
+It is the same as the previous one with the hint inside

 # Download data